elin-moco/ble-serialport/Readme.md

 # Runing Examples

-For the fxos-j5 example,
+For the [fxos-j5] and [cordova-j5] example,
 run following commands to copy bundle script to example/fxos-j5 directory:
 ```
 gulp dist
 ```

+For the [fxos-j5] example,
-Modify example/fxos-j5/fxos-j5.js for your device address.
+modify example/fxos-j5/fxos-j5.js for your device address.
 Then install app via WebIDE.

 For the node-j5 and node-firmata examples, just update the address and run with: